LSEG-API-Samples/Article.RDP.RRTO.Python.Java.DOTENV/README.md

 except Exception as exp:
     print('Caught exception: %s' % str(exp))
 ```
-The above code shows that you do not need to change the code if the RDP credentials or service endpoint is changed (example update the API version).
+The above code shows that you do not need to change the code if the RDP credentials or service endpoint is changed (example: update the API version).
 We can just update the configurations in a ```.env``` file (or System environment variables) and re-run the application.

 You may noticed that the application gets the item name (aka universe) via a command line argument instead of a ```.env``` file.
 The reasons is this parameter is most likely to be different for each individual run, so we use the command line argument to get the parameter.
 The information such as credentials and API endpoints are changed only when we change the environment, re-deployment the application, or run a specific scenario.
 The environment variables are more suitable to store these configurations than the command line arguments.